-Financial Information Concerning the Developers
+Financial Information Concerning the Developer

-For more information concerning the Developers, see "APPENDIX B - Unaudited Financial Statement of the Developers."
-The Developers are not responsible for, liable for, and have not made any commitment for payment of the Bonds or other obligations of the District, and the inclusion of the Developers' financial statements and description of its financial arrangements herein should not be construed as an implication to that effect.
-The Developers have no legal commitment to the District or owners of the Bonds to continue development of land within the District and may sell or otherwise dispose of their property within the District, or any other assets, at any time.
-Further, the Developers' financial condition is subject to change at any time.
-Because of the foregoing, financial information concerning the Developers will neither be updated nor provided following issuance of the Bonds, except as described herein under "CONTINUING DISCLOSURE OF INFORMATION."
+For more information concerning the Developer, see "APPENDIX B - Unaudited Financial Statement of the Developer."
+The Developer is not responsible for, liable for, and have not made any commitment for payment of the Bonds or other obligations of the District, and the inclusion of the Developer's financial statements and description of its financial arrangements herein should not be construed as an implication to that effect.
+The Developer has no legal commitment to the District or owners of the Bonds to continue development of land within the District and may sell or otherwise dispose of their property within the District, or any other assets, at any time.
+Further, the Developer's financial condition is subject to change at any time.
+Because of the foregoing, financial information concerning the Developer will neither be updated nor provided following issuance of the Bonds, except as described herein under "CONTINUING DISCLOSURE OF INFORMATION."